prashantpandey9/prashantpandeyblog1.1/content/blog/blueman/blueman.md

 date: "2020-01-19"
 ---

-A few days ago I bought new headphones but my laptop betrayed me.
-But I also did not give up.
-Then I took some help from Google.
+A few days ago I bought new headphones but my laptop not support the connection for wireless earphones.So I took some help from Google.
 After a few days I got a solution and started implementing it.
 So here is some steps:

 ### Step I